pipe-cd/pipecd/docs/rfcs/0010-custom-stage.md

         echo {{ .encryptedSecrets.password }} | sudo -S installer -pkg aws-sam-cli-macos-arm64.pkg -target {{ .BinDir }}
         mv sam sam-{{ .Version }}
 ```

+# Alternatives
+1. Add bin executer to exisisting XXX_SYNC
+- Must implement for every app kind.
+- What app kind is SAM app?

+1. Add QUICK_SYNC stage
+- It's a stage with a lot of freedom, but it's inconsistent with the use cases being narrowed down.

 # Unresolved questions